ConduitNetwork/docs/integration_guides/Backups/avamar.rst

 #.
 Fill in the following:

    Name
-      Name of the Integration in |morpheus|
+      Name of the Integration in |conduit|
    Enabled
       Enable the Integration
    Host